 Months of entry

-The course examines the theoretical aspects of creativity and the creative industries within their social, cultural, economic, political and increasingly, international contexts.
-At the same time, it provides students with a setting to start-up a business and to engage on real projects with regional stakeholders.
+It examines the theoretical aspects of creativity and the creative industries within their social, cultural, economic, political and increasingly, international contexts.
+It provides you with a setting to start-up a business and to engage on real projects with regional stakeholders.

 Fees and funding